RafRomB/imml/docs/development/contributing.rst

 ~~~~~~~~~~

 The core components of `iMML` are the estimators, designed to train on datasets.
 These objects follow the conventions
-established by `scikit-learn
+established by `Scikit-learn
 <https://scikit-learn.org/stable/>`__ and `mvlearn
 <https://mvlearn.github.io/>`__.
 Estimators inherit from ``sklearn.base.BaseEstimator`` and adhere to its
 established guidelines.

-To ensure compatibility, developers should align with `scikit-learn
+To ensure compatibility, developers should align with `Scikit-learn
 <https://scikit-learn.org/stable/>`__'s standards whenever possible, including using
 validation checks like ``check_Xs`` in ``imml.utils``, to confirm the suitability of the input data.